For every minute you are angry you lose sixty seconds of happiness. – Ralph Waldo Emerson

 The Causes of Anger

 Before looking into the causes of why you might be feeling angry, it’s important to note that anger, just like any other emotion, is a state-of-mind.
 Whether you consciously realize it or not, it’s something you choose to experience in the moment.
 Yes, it might seem on the surface that someone else made you angry.
 However, this isn’t entirely true.
 You actually made yourself angry because of the way you perceived the situation or because of how you chose to respond to the circumstances.
-It was your choice, and your choice alone.
+It was your choice and your choice alone.
 And because it was your choice, you can always choose otherwise.
 You can choose a different emotional response.
 In fact, you can choose to ignore the situation, you can choose to stay calm and composed, or you can choose to love.
 The choice is yours to make.

 So what are some of the reasons why you might be feeling angry?

 Anger can also arise from physical pain as well as from a high consumption of alcohol and/or drugs.
 It can result from fatigue, which can come from a lack of patience, or from the fact that you’re dealing with a very difficult situation which is overwhelming your emotions and making you feel rather frustrated and burnt out.
 Anger can also result from bouts of low self-esteem.
-For instance, feeling inadequate or incapable about doing something can often lead to disappointment.
+For instance, feeling inadequate or incapable of doing something can often lead to disappointment.
 Over time, this disappointment can turn to anger and eventually despondency when you realize you are unable to make any adequate progress.

 There are also probably plenty more ways that anger can arise in your life.
 When looking at the bigger picture, it doesn’t really matter how your anger arises.
 The most important thing to remember is that you always choose how you feel.
 You can either feel angry about things or you can choose a different and more productive response.